oscarYogas/theclassm/wp-content/plugins/woocommerce-quaderno/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.23.7 – April 26, 2021 =
+* New: Hooks to customize item descriptions, payment methods, tax rates, and tax locations.

+= 1.23.6 – April 22, 2021 =
+* New: Hooks to customize PO number and notes fields

+= 1.23.5 – April 15, 2021 =
+* New: Support for Braintree

+= 1.23.4 – April 7, 2021 =
+* Fix: Create invoices with 0% tax rate when there are no taxes
+* Fix: Cannot deliver receipts

+= 1.23.3 – March 22, 2021 =
+* New: Track new payment methods

+= 1.23.2 – March 20, 2021 =
+* New: Use the customer processor data only if the customer is registered
+* New: Add Quaderno status page to improve our customer support
+* New: Use the new Tax API to validate tax ids and calculate tax rates

+= 1.23.1 – March 18, 2021 =
+* Fix: Problem with evidence creation

+= 1.23.0 – March 17, 2021 =
+* New: Add new hook to skip invoices and credit notes
+* New: Use new Quaderno Transactions API

+= 1.22.5 – March 11, 2021 =
+* New: Support for WooCommerce 5.1
+* New: Support for WordPress 5.7

+= 1.22.4 – February 17, 2021 =
+* Fix: Error in tax calculations for custom tax classes

+= 1.22.3 – February 10, 20201 =
+* Fix: Quaderno is creating invoice for $0 orders

+= 1.22.2 – February 9, 2021 =
+* New: Show variation description on invoices

+= 1.22.1 – February 4, 2021 =
+* Fix: Location evidence are not stored in Quaderno

+= 1.22.0 – December 21, 2020 =
+* New: Support for new UK VAT after Brexit, including VAT calculation for overseas goods sold to UK customers under £135

+= 1.21.21 – December 9, 2020 =
+* New: Support for WordPress 5.6

+= 1.21.20 – December 3, 2020 =
+* Fix: Do not calculate taxes for tax exempted products

+= 1.21.19 – December 2, 2020 =
+* Fix: Wrong tax class for subscription variations

 = 1.21.18 – November 27, 2020 =
 * Fix: Support subscriptions variations